molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/index.rst

-.. index:: Python Tutorial, Getting Started
+.. index:: Python Tutorial, Getting Started, Code Snippets, Examples

 CDPL Python Tutorial
 ====================

 .. note::
    Please install CDPKit before proceeding with the tutorial.
-Detailed installation instructions can be found in chapter :doc:`../installation`.
+Detailed installation instructions can be found in section :doc:`../installation`.

 Welcome to the "Getting Started with Python" tutorial!
 If you're familiar with cheminformatics